Code-Institute-Submissions/onadj-electricity4you.com/README.md

 - I want to see on the page not only products with prices, I want to see live Blog with customers Posts and possibility to make my own Posts, I want to see how many likes has a specific Post, and I want too see Posts only from registered visitors or customers with date of Post made

-- I want to edit or delete my Post
+- I want to edit or delete my Post or like someone else’s post

 - I want to find on page latest News from site owner about upcoming vehicles and promotions